xizho10/Ontology-Developer-Tutorial/auth_zh copy.md

   	bool verifyToken(byte[] contractAddr, byte[] callerOntID, byte[] funcName, unsigned int keyNo);
   	```

-	Calling token by contract consists of three parts：the contract address, the caller's onID, the function name, and the public key number keyNo that initiated the call.
+	Calling tokens by contract consists of three parts：the contract address, the caller's onID, the function name, and the public key number keyNo that initiated the call.

 ### c.
-Contract rights allocation
+Contract permission allocation
 - Assign a function to a role

 	```json